-For some great pictures of Islay you should visit Islay Studios (+44(0)1496-850098) in Bruichladdich.
-You can buy framed or unframed prints of Mark Unsworth' excellent pictures from the studio next to Bruichladdich pier
+For some great pictures of Islay you should visit Islay Studios (+44(0)1496-850098) on Islay House Square.
+You can buy framed or unframed prints of Mark Unsworth' excellent pictures from the studio on the front left of Islay House Square.